joehewett/super-simple-blog/posts/draft_llm-bad-takes.md

 ### Plan

-In this essay we will talk about 4 bad arguments:
+In this essay we will talk about some bad arguments:

 * 1) GPTs are only trying to predict the next token
   * Counter with analogy with jinclusive genetic fitness